bobbimanners/Applecorn/README.md

 - BBC Micro function keys are supported.
 Use Open Apple with the number keys for the unshifted function keys.

+### HostFS

+Applecorn's HostFS uses the ProDOS MLI to service all Acorn MOS filesystem calls.
+This means that Applecorn works directly with ProDOS volumes, such as floppy disks, mass storage devices and even network connected drives using ADT's VEDrive.

+Since Acorn's DFS allows filenames beginning with a digit, while ProDOS requires names to begin with an alphabetic character, Applecorn prefixes any filenames beginning with a digit with the letter 'N'.

 ### Star Commands

 `*QUIT` - Terminate Applecorn and quit to ProDOS.
 Because the 'BBC Micro'